 Ask your child to walk the ball up and down a leg with the fingers and thumb.
 Walking the ball down actually takes more control!

 You can ask your child to walk the ball up one leg, across the tummy and down the other side.

 The larger balls tend to get more fingers involved, but smaller balls can be useful as you can upgrade the activity to requesting that just one or two fingers and the thumb should do the walking.
 (Keep the other fingers out of the way by holding some paper under those fingers.)

 Just as with the scarf activity, encourage your child to use the fingers in a walking motion, rather than a quick grabbing motion.

 I hope these ideas are helpful to you!
-Both the scarf walking activity and the ball walking activity use resources you probably already have at hand, so they are ideal to keep nearby to use before handwriting or music lessons, to get those fingers moving!
+Both the scarf walking activity and the ball walking activity use resources you probably already have at hand, so they are ideal to keep nearby to use before handwriting or music lessons, as quick finger isolation activities!

 If you are looking for more fine motor activities, check out these pages of my site:

 If this page was helpful, please share it with your friends!